 You may think offshore banking is illegal.
 It’s not.
 US citizens must report foreign bank accounts if the aggregate balance is $10,000 or more at any time in a calendar year.
-Other countries may have their own requirements, but in no country that I know of is the practice illegal unless you are actually hiding the money.
+Other countries may have their own requirements, but in no country that we know of is the practice illegal, unless you are actually hiding the money.

 The point here isn’t to hide money; it’s to achieve high interest savings.

 You may also think that offshore banks are sketchy, poorly managed banks.
 Again, you’d be wrong.
 The two largest banks in Georgia trade on the London Stock Exchange.

 Many foreign banks have higher solvency ratios than American, British or Australian banks, which now have bail-in procedures to take your money if the economy goes south.

 In many countries, large international banks are available if you prefer.
 The country of Armenia next door has both HSBC and the French bank Credit Agricole, while countries like Turkey and Romania have the Dutch bank ING.

 We could go on and on, but suffice it to say, you don’t have to sacrifice safety for higher interest rates when you go offshore.

 The highest interest savings accounts will be offshore in emerging countries.
 The good news is that emerging countries will require lower minimum deposits (sometimes as little as $1) and, as they are eager to attract depositors, will often be more open to foreigners (sometimes all you’ll need is a passport).